XuZuoLizzie/preprint-classification/README.md

 Note: The pipeline is only applicable to multi-class classification tasks.

 If you would like to run this pipeline using your own datasets.
 Please convert your data into a TSV file.
 Please refer to the sample dataset `preprints.tsv` in `data/` directory.

+The script `download_preprints.py` allows you to download preprints metadata and abstracts from MedRxiv API.